billsix/cprogrammingbook/doc/09-Libraries.rst

         indicating a failure.

         If a file with the new name
-        exists prior to calling rename, the behaviour is implementation defined.
+        exists prior to calling rename, the behavior is implementation defined.

         If rename fails for any reason, the